ethereum/remix-vscode/README.md

 ## Contributing and development

 You can checkout our code on [github](https://github.com/ethereum/remix-vscode)
-* Make sure the extension from the marketplace is not installed, otherwise there will be conflicts
+* Make sure the extension from the marketplace is not installed, running both versions will not work.
-* Open up the repo in Visual Studio Code
+* Open up the repo in Visual Studio Code.
 * run Yarn
 * hit F5
-* A new Visual Studio Code window will open where the extension is running
+* A new Visual Studio Code window will open where the extension is running.